SanderRonde/board-pressure-sensor/README.md

 # Arduino board pressure sensor

 This repo contains the code for an arduino board that senses pressure and reports it to a server.
+It works by measuring the resistance between two sides of a sheet of [Velostat](https://en.wikipedia.org/wiki/Velostat) sandwhiched between some conductive fabric.
+Changes in pressure change the resistance of the Velostat.
+This pressure is constantly reported to a server after which it can act on it.

 This project uses [PlatformIO](https://platformio.org/) for simple uploading and interfacing with the board itself.